Article

 A simple playbook to flip your odds

-Tie every initiative to it.
-If it doesn’t move the metric, it’s noise.
+One outcome, two supporting metrics.
+If it doesn’t move the needle, it’s noise.

-Document how work actually happens (handovers, workarounds, shadow tools).
-Fix the friction, then fit the tech.
+Document how work actually happens.
+Fix friction, then fit the tech.

-Each quarter: define outcomes, ship, measure, learn.
+Each quarter: define, ship, measure, learn.
 Kill low-yield work fast.

-Name the behaviours you expect (data-first decisions, open demos, blameless reviews).
+Name the behaviours you expect.
 Reward them in the open.

 We keep it boring-effective: